 - First of all, bananas contain very few calories.

 - They’re satisfying and nutritious.
-Just add them to your breakfast along with some protein, nuts, and a cup of coffee or tea – only to discover that you feel “full” and have plenty of energy throughout the morning.
+Just add them to your breakfast along with some protein, nuts and a cup of coffee or tea.
+You’ll discover that you’ll feel “full” and have plenty of energy throughout the morning.

 - They are also rich in fiber: this cares for your digestive health and helps you avoid constipation.

-Another interesting fact you’ll want to know is that weight loss diets often include lots of green bananas.
+Another interesting fact you’ll be happy to know is that weight-loss diets often include lots of green bananas.

-Try eating them for 10 days and see what the effects are for you.
+Try eating them for 10 days and see the effects on you.

 Bananas are the perfect fruit for athletes.
 Why?
-This is thanks to their mineral and carbohydrate content that makes them easy to digest.
+Because their mineral and carbohydrate content makes them easy to digest.

-If you’re not an athlete but suffer from regular nightly muscle cramps, don’t hesitate to add a banana to your dinner (one that isn’t overly ripe) and you’ll avoid the cramping later.
+If you’re not an athlete but suffer from regular nightly muscle cramps, then don’t hesitate to add a banana to your dinner (one that isn’t overly ripe).
+In this way, you’ll avoid the cramping later.

-In addition, bananas provide a lot of nutrients before, during, and after exercise, especially if you’re doing resistance training.
+Besides, bananas provide a lot of nutrients before, during and after exercise, especially if you’re doing resistance training.

 Remember to always take a banana with you when you go for a run or to the gym!

-It’s always important to remember that some people don’t tolerate eating bananas very well.
+It’s always important to remember that some people don’t tolerate eating bananas very well despite all their benefits.

 If you think that consuming one banana every day is too much for you, try including this fruit with your breakfast at least three times a week.